bwnyasse/flutter-breaking-news/README.md

             testers_file:  "distribution/testers.txt"
         )

-See my `faslane/` and `distribution/` folders for more
+See my `faslane/` and `distribution/` folders for more.

 #### Invitation Email:

-When my pipeline build succeed, the testers receive an invitation email as the following :
+When my pipeline build is succesful, the testers receive an invitation email as the following:

 <p align="center">
 <img src="doc/firebase-app-distribution-invitation.png" alt="drawing"/>